zonneplan/KiBot/README.md

             - *width*: Alias for resolution_x.
         - `add_default_light`: [boolean=true] Add a default light when none specified.
                                The default light is located at (-size*3.33, size*3.33, size*5) where size is max(width, height) of the PCB.
+        - `auto_camera_z_axis_factor`: [number=1.1] Value to multiply the Z axis coordinate after computing the automatically generated camera.
+                                       Used to avoid collision of the camera and the object.
         - `camera`: [dict] Options for the camera.
                     If none specified KiBot will create a suitable camera.
                     If no position is specified for the camera KiBot will look for a suitable position.